Qalthos/blog/content/personal/pydex-progress.rst

 :email: Qalthos@gmail.com
 :tags: pyDex

-I've finally gotten around to staging and commiting a few enhancements to the `pydex repository`_.
+I've finally gotten around to staging and committing a few enhancements to the `pydex repository`_.
 The more advanced stuff like Isshu pokemon and the new file format are still in limbo, naturally, and won't get moved to master any time soon since they make older files incompatible,